-The event page links to the original story on Troy Patch, which has drawn dozens of comments from outraged readers since Friday afternoon, as well as a letter to the editor written by Troy High School senior Xinxin Zhou, a member of the school's Gay-Straight Alliance.
+The event page links to the , which has drawn dozens of comments from outraged readers since Friday afternoon, as well as a written by senior Xinxin Zhou, a member of the school's Gay-Straight Alliance.

 "If you're enraged, invite your friends and spread the word.
 We'll have a huge turnout," Kilgore wrote in the event description.